Duncan D. Hunter

 Duncan Duane Hunter (born December 7, 1976) is an American former politician and United States Marine who served as a U.S. representative for from 2013 to 2020.
-He is a member of the Republican Party, who was first elected to the House in 2008, and was the first combat veteran of the Iraq War to be elected to Congress.
+A member of the Republican Party, he was first elected to the House in 2008, and was the first combat veteran of the Iraq War to be elected to Congress.
 His district, numbered as the from 2009 to 2013, encompassed much of northern and inland San Diego County and a sliver of Riverside County, including the cities of El Cajon, Escondido, San Marcos, Santee and Temecula.
 He served in the U.S. Marines from 2001 through 2005 and succeeded his father, Republican Duncan Lee Hunter, a member of Congress from 1981 to 2009.

 In 2017, the Department of Justice began a criminal investigation into Hunter and his campaign manager and wife, Margaret Jankowski, for alleged campaign finance violations.

-The 2017 investigation and ensuing 2018 indictment were challenged by Hunter in a July 2019 Motion to Dismiss in which FOIA'd E-Mails obtained by judicial watch revealed that Acting U.S. attorney for San Diego, Alana Robinson had attended a Hillary Clinton fund-raiser with fellow prosecutors prior to launching the Hunter investigation.
-Hunter, according to Judicial Watch, was Donald Trump's first Congressional endorser.
-The Government claimed the prosecutors, registered Democrats, were attending the Clinton fund raiser on official business.
-The Court denied Hunter's motion.
+The 2017 investigation was challenged by Hunter and denied.
 In August 2018, both were indicted on charges including conspiracy, wire fraud, and violating campaign finance laws.
 In June 2019, Jankowski pleaded guilty to conspiring to use campaign funds for personal expenses and named him as a co-conspirator.

 Also in June 2019, federal prosecutors showed that from 2009 to 2016, Hunter had spent campaign funds on extramarital affairs with five women, including lobbyists and congressional staff.
 In December 2019, Hunter changed his plea to guilty on one count of misusing campaign funds in exchange for prosecutors dismissing the remaining 59 counts.

 On January 7, 2020, he submitted letters of resignation to House Speaker Nancy Pelosi and California Governor Gavin Newsom, that took effect on January 13, 2020.
 On March 17, 2020, Hunter was sentenced to 11 months in prison, which had been scheduled to begin in January 2021.
 Hunter did not serve any time because he was pardoned by President Donald Trump in December 2020.

 The pardon followed a letter from former Federal Election Commission Chairman Bradley Smith, who criticized the prosecutors and advised that the case should have resulted in a civil penalty rather than criminal charges.
 The Times of San Diego reported that the letter and Hunter's father played a role in the decision to grant the pardon.
 The next day, Trump also pardoned Hunter's wife.
 Among Margaret's criminal charges was attending, at campaign expense, the First Lady's Luncheon, hosted by the President's wife.